quintel/documentation/docs/contrib/authoring-tests.md

 ```
 not_change
 ```
 Does not expect a change for the given value.
-Returns "True" when the value the same, "False" when it increases or decreases
+Returns "True" when the value the same, "False" when it increases or decreases.
 ```
 change
 ```